S3 storage¶

 filesystem.
 It's not designed for direct file editing or low-latency access.
 While it can be mounted using tools

-, this is more of a workaround.
+like rclone mount or s3fs, this is more of a workaround.
 It may not behave exactly like a regular shared folder.

 Instead, most modern tools and workflows such as Nextflow, Snakemake, and Python libraries are increasingly adapted